Mary Kathryn (Kate) DAHLGREN, Ph.D.

 Instructor in Psychiatry

-Kelly has been a member of the Cognitive and Clinical Neuroimaging Core (CCNC) since 2009, after graduating from Boston College, magna cum laude and a member of Phi Beta Kappa.
+Kelly has been a member of the Cognitive and Clinical Neuroimaging Core (CCNC) since 2009 after graduating from Boston College, magna cum laude and a member of Phi Beta Kappa.
 While working in the CCNC, she has gained experience in the field of neuroimaging, assisting with studies that utilize various techniques including functional magnetic resonance imaging (fMRI), diffusion tensor imaging (DTI), and magnetic resonance spectroscopy (MRS).
-She has played an integral role in the lab, co-authoring several papers on recreational and medical marijuana use as well as bipolar disorder.
+She has played an integral role in the lab, co-authoring several papers on recreational and medical cannabis use as well as bipolar disorder.
 Kelly is especially interested in the administration of neuropsychological assessments, which led her to earn an advanced degree in School Psychology from Northeastern University in 2015.
-While working as a school psychologist, Kelly also continued working in the CCNC, but due to her continued interest in research, she decided to pursue additional education.
+While working as a school psychologist, Kelly also continued working in the CCNC and MIND program, and due to her continued interest in research, she decided to pursue additional education.
 In 2020, Dr. Sagar graduated from Boston University School of Medicine with a PhD in Behavioral Neuroscience.
-She is also the recipient of the 2021 Eleanor and Miles Shore Harvard Medical School Fellowship for a project entitled "Examining the Cognitive Impact of a High-CBD Product in Bipolar Disorder"
+She recently received two awards, the 2021 Eleanor and Miles Shore Harvard Medical School Fellowship and the 2021 Charles Robert Broderick III Phytocannabinoid Research Fellowship, which each provide funding to examine cognitive performance pre- and post-treatment with full-spectrum high-CBD products in individuals with moderate-to-severe anxiety, or those diagnosed with bipolar disorder.

 ROSIE SMITH, B.S.

 Rosie graduated magna cum laude from Tufts University in 2010 with a B.S. in Biopsychology.
-Prior to joining the Cognitive and Clinical Neuroimaging Core (CCNC), she worked in several clinical and pre-clinical research labs, exploring interests in oncology, vision, and neuroscience research; while working with animal models of drug use and cognition, she developed an interest in the neurobiological associations between these behaviors and processes.
-Since joining the CCNC in 2014, she has gained experience with neuroimaging, clinical scale administration, and neuropsychological evaluation.
-In addition, Rosie manages the preparation and submission of IRB documents, maintains the group’s regulatory binders, and assists with the development of novel research studies in the CCNC.
+Prior to joining the Cognitive and Clinical Neuroimaging Core (CCNC), she worked in several clinical and pre-clinical research labs, exploring interests in oncology, vision, and neuroscience research; while working with animal models of drug use and cognition, she developed an interest in the neurobiological basis of these processes.
+Since joining the CCNC in 2014, she has gained extensive experience with clinical scale administration, neuropsychological evaluation, and neuroimaging, along with overseeing the implementation of a variety of observational studies and clinical trials.
+Rosie manages the regulatory and compliance-related activities for the group, such as interfacing with the FDA and IRB, and assists with the development of novel research studies.
+Rosie is currently obtaining her Masters in Regulatory Affairs and Health Policy from the Massachusetts College of Pharmacy and Health Sciences (MCPHS).

 For information about our collaborators, click here.